Self-segregation: United States

-Self-segregation is on the increase in the United States, being mostly influenced by White demographic decline in the country which is more prevalent than in other white-majority societies worldwide (57% of the country as of 2020 is Non-Hispanic White).
-In 2018, research by the University of Illinois and sociologist Mary Krysan found that while Whites, Blacks and Hispanics in America stated that the ideal neighbourhood that they liked was racially diverse, most ended up living in neighbourhoods in which their racial group was the majority.
+Self-segregation is on the rise in the United States, being mostly influenced by White demographic decline in the country which is more prevalent than in other white-majority societies worldwide (57% of the country as of 2020 is Non-Hispanic White).
+In 2018, research by the University of Illinois and sociologist Mary Krysan found that while Whites, Blacks and Hispanics in the United States stated that the ideal neighbourhood that they liked was racially diverse, most ended up living in neighbourhoods in which their racial group was the majority.
 However, this differed from racial group to racial group on how much of a percentage their racial group represented in their neighbourhood.
 While Hispanics (51% Hispanic) and Blacks (66% Black) ended up living in areas in which they were a majority, their proportional amount was significantly lower than that of whites.
 (74% white).

 Endogamy as self-segregation

 Endogamy, the practice of marrying within a group, encourages group affiliation and bonding.
 It is a common practice among displanted cultures attempting to make roots in new countries whilst still resisting complete integration, as it encourages group solidarity and ensures greater control over group resources (which may be important to preserve when a group is attempting to establish itself within an alien culture).

-However endogamy can also serve as a form of self-segregation and helps a community to resist integrating with surrounding populations.
+However, endogamy can also serve as a form of self-segregation and helps a community to resist integrating with surrounding populations.
 It thus helps minorities to survive as separate communities over a long time, in societies with other practices and beliefs.

-Examples of ethno-religious groups with higher levels of endogamy that have successfully resisted cultural destruction and assimilation for centuries are the Romani (colloquially referred to by non-members as "Gypsies"), the Ashkenazi Jews of Europe and the Americas and the Afrikaners of South Africa.
+Examples of ethno-religious groups with higher levels of endogamy that have successfully resisted cultural destruction and assimilation for centuries are the Romani (colloquially referred to by non-members as "Gypsies") and the Ashkenazi Jews of Europe and the Americas.